-DO NOT allow your athlete to use a cracked or broken helmet or a helmet that is missing any padding or parts.
-Check for missing or loose padding before the season and regularly during the season.
-Parents or athletes should not attempt to repair helmet damage on their own.
+DO NOT allow your athlete to use a cracked or broken helmet, or a helmet that is missing any padding or parts.
+Check for missing or loose parts or padding before the season and regularly during the season.
+Be sure to immediately replace face masks if they are bent.